Content

 SNRI Vs. SSRI: FAQs

-Many studies have been concluded to compare the efficacy of SSRI and SNRI; however, no clinical advantage has been found in favor of one drug class over the other.
+Many studies [8*] have been conducted to compare the efficacy of a SSRI and a SNRI; however, no clinical advantage has been found in favor of one over the other.
 The SNRIs have a slight advantage in the mechanism of action as they target serotonin and noradrenaline receptors in the brain as compared to SSRIs that only target serotonin receptors.
-However, the ultimate choice of drug will depend on the patient’s symptoms, diagnosis, and the doctor’s decision based on the overall assessment.
+However, the choice of medication will depend on the patient’s symptoms, diagnosis, and the doctor’s decision, which is based on the overall assessment.

 Can you take SSRIs and SNRIs together for faster results?

-SSRIs and SNRIs are relatively safe drugs; however, no evidence suggests combining these can help bring faster results.
-Additionally, it is highly advisable to follow only your doctor’s instructions while using these drugs to avoid any serious complications.
+SSRIs and SNRIs are relatively safe medications; however, no evidence suggests combining these can help bring faster results.
+Additionally, it is highly advisable to follow only your doctor’s instructions while using these medications to avoid any serious complications.

 Is it possible to switch from SNRIs to SSRIs?

 Yes, it is possible to switch from SNRIs to SSRIs.
-But before making such a change in your treatment plan, your doctor has to consider many things: medical and drug history, response to treatment, side effects, etc. Only after proper evaluation and ruling out the red flags a doctor can switch your medication from SNRIs to SSRIs.
+But before making such a change in your treatment plan, your doctor has to consider many things: medical and medication history, response to treatment, side effects, etc. Only after proper evaluation and ruling out the red flags can a doctor switch your medication from SNRIs to SSRIs.

-Which is the safer drug between SSRI and SNRI?
+Which is the safer medication: SSRI or SNRI?

-SSRIs and SNRIs share more or less common side effects.
+SSRIs and SNRIs share more or less the same common side effects.
 No medical evidence suggests that one of them is safer than the other.
-The choice of drug for the treatment depends on your medical condition, medical history, and other factors like age and genetics.
+The choice of medication for the treatment depends on your medical condition, medical history, and other factors like age and genetics.

 Is it safe to use SSRIs or SNRIs during pregnancy?